TheBlueDragon2/UmberGate/Sessions/Session 01 - The Reborn Stumbles In + Wildlings + Whispering Ingot.md

 - A table of caravan guards argue over dice.
 - A half-elf bard saws a jaunty tune on a battered lute.
-- A stout dwarf with wire braiding in his beard Torvek Ironvein (the only person in Umbergate most folk have ever seen with an aethersteel arm) roars at a bad roll and slams his metal fist—THUNK—into the table, laughing like an avalanche.
+- A stout dwarf with wire braiding in his beard ([[Master Smith Torvek Ironvein]]) (the only person in Umbergate most folk have ever seen with an aethersteel arm) roars at a bad roll and slams his metal fist—THUNK—into the table, laughing like an avalanche.

 In the far shadowed corner sits a brooding man—hood up, right palm resting on the table, yet you see a faint dull violet glow gently pulsing from his palm. you notice that Locals leave a three-seat halo of empty benches around him.